PyCAOS/CAOS/README.rst

 Examples
 ~~~~~~~~

-Simple reactions can be performed in this way
+Simple reactions can be performed like so:

 .. code:: python